icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_master_cyclic_velocity/doc_quickstart/quickstart.rst

    #.
 In *xTIMEcomposer* navigate to the ``src`` directory under ``app_demo_master_cyclic_torque`` and double click on the ``main.c`` file within it.
 The file will open in the central editor window.

    #.
+Before the main function you see a global variable and an interrupt handling function.
+These are there only for handling interrupts when a user executes the ``Ctrl + C`` interrupt sequence.

+   #.
 Find and examine the main function.
 At the beginning you'll find variables declarations that will be used to define your desired motion profile and provide you feedback from the motor.
 The ``slave_number`` variable is used when the nodes are operating in a multi-node setup.

    #.
 Before starting the main control routine you are required to initialise a set of parameters and to follow a motor starting state machine as defined in the CiA 402 directive (see the image bellow).